-The island of Mo’orea is a tropical paradise!
-It’s all about the island vibes here, In fact, it looks just as amazing in real life as it does in those photos you’ve seen.
-So if your next destination is French Polynesia, here are my top 7 things to do in Moorea, courtesy of my Moorea travel blog…experiences you won’t want to miss here!
+The island of Moorea is a tropical paradise.
+(Even more so than Maui, which is one of my favorite islands.)
+And it looks just as amazing in real life as it does in those famous photos you’ve seen.
+So if your next destination is French Polynesia, here are my top 15 things to do in Moorea…experiences you won’t want to miss, courtesy of my Moorea travel blog!

 It was rainy season when we arrived at the end of our two-week New Zealand trip, but I decided to chance it since the week layover and three nights in Tahiti came free with our amazing cheap airfare to New Zealand.
 The only other tropical place I’d been before French Polynesia was Hawaii.

 - What to do in Moorea

-- 1. Kayak in a Glass Bottom Boat
+- 1. Explore the Lagoon in a Glass Bottom Kayak

 - 2. Lunch at Coco Beach Moorea

-- 3. Snorkeling Moorea: Snorkel with Sharks at the Lagoonarium
+- 3. Snorkel with Sharks at the Lagoonarium

 - 4. Try Poisson Cru at Snack Mahana